Disclosure Games with Large Evidence Spaces: Proofs

-\end{enumerate} Feasibility and sender optimality are implied by (d), truth-leaning by (e), and Bayes' consistency by (f).
-Hence, the resulted tuple \((\sigma,\mathbf{a},\mu)\) is an equilibrium in which the sender's value function is \(V\).
-The proof is then completed.
+\item For all \(m\in O\), \(\phi(\mu(m))=V(m)\). \end{enumerate} Feasibility and sender optimality are implied by (d), truth-leaning by (e), Bayesian consistency by (f), and receiver optimality by (g).
+Hence, given a solution to (d) through (g), the resulted tuple \((\sigma,\mathbf{a},\mu)\) is an equilibrium in which the sender's value function is \(V\).
+The proof is completed.